jrowlingson/stencil-tailwind/README.md

 # stencil-tailwind

 This package is used in order to integrate with [tailwindcss](https://tailwindcss.com/docs/installation/).
+It provides simple functionality for supporting a [utility-first](https://tailwindcss.com/docs/utility-first) approach within the Shadow DOM.

 ## Installation